stratum-mining/stratumprotocol.org/src/index.md

 layout: HomeLayout
 background: /assets/hero-background.jpg
 heroImage: /assets/stratum-v2-icon-with-text.svg
-heroText1: A community-managed, open-source reference implementation of the Stratum V2 protocol.
-Stratum V2 increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
+heroText1: Stratum V2 is the next generation protocol for pooled mining.
+It increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
 It also introduces three new sub-protocols that let miners select transaction sets and
-heroTextHighlight: improve decentralization
+heroTextHighlight: improves decentralization
 heroText2: by negotiating with pools.
 tagline: One giant leap for bitcoin mining
 documentationCtaText: Explore Documentation